 All timber from removed trees will be retained in the park and utilised for fauna habitat, as features or form barriers to protect against erosion, and access management.

-What consultation was done with traditional owners?
+What consultation was done with Traditional Owners?

-The architect, Gresley Abas, and DBCA ran a series of four traditional owner consultation workshops between February and May 2022 to fully understand the cultural heritage values, stories and sites of significance and ensure they were reflected in the schematic designs and in interpretation opportunities.
+The architect, Gresley Abas, and DBCA ran a series of four Traditional Owner consultation workshops between February and May 2022 to fully understand the cultural heritage values, stories and sites of significance and ensure they were reflected in the schematic designs and in interpretation opportunities.

 An Aboriginal heritage site survey and report was also completed to ensure no sites of significance would be disturbed.